 - Building a citywide community of math advocates, by engaging 16 Boston math teachers as Zeroing in on Math Fellows, who work together to identify problems in math achievement and develop teacher-led solutions with potential for scale, as well as our Math Advisory Board, who provide cross-sector vision and guidance to inform the work of Zeroing in on Math.

 “EdVestors’ intervention through tactical support, knowledge and expertise to our team has been crucial and is affecting the way we are teaching mathematics at our school.
 To have a strategic thought partner who is coming into our building and sharing ideas is important.
 We are in Year 1 and we are already seeing dramatic effects.”

 Jordan Weymer, Principal, McKay K-8 School

-For the Intervention Cohort, we are looking to widen the learning community of schools to partner with EdVestors to help better understand how technology-based or other interventions can be part of the solution for closing knowledge and skill gaps in math in grades 4-8.
+Participants in the Blended Learning Cohort partner with EdVestors to help better understand how technology-based interventions can be part of the solution for closing knowledge and skill gaps in math in grades 3-8.

-All public schools in Boston enrolling eighth grade students, or in the process of growing to include eighth grade, are welcome to apply.
+All public schools in Boston enrolling eighth grade students, or in the process of growing to include eighth grade, are welcome to apply when applications are open.
 This includes BPS district and charter schools of all types (Commonwealth charters, Horace Mann in-district, pilot, Innovation and traditional district schools).
-Within these schools, any grade(s) from four through eight can be the target of the school’s gap-closing plan.
+Within these schools, any grade(s) from three through eight can be the target of the school’s gap-closing plan.